polyswarmer/documentation/_i18n/en-US/_pages/home.md

 ### Chains: Home vs Side

 Each Community has a "homechain" and a "sidechain", either of which may be shared with other Communities.
-Generally speaking, the "homechain" is where crypto assets natviely exist and the "sidechain" is where PolySwarm transations take place.
+Generally speaking, the "homechain" is where crypto assets natively exist and the "sidechain" is where PolySwarm transactions take place.

 For example, **Genesis**, the first public Community will be configured as such:
 * `homechain`: the Ethereum Mainnet